Oleg Kononov: Return to Arsenal Tula

 On 10 June 2022, Kononov was hired once again by Arsenal Tula, freshly relegated to the second-tier Russian Football National League.
 On 11 January 2023, he left the post of head coach, having played 20 matches in the current season of the First League, in which FC Arsenal Tula won nine victories and drew five times.

 Saturn Ramenskoye

 In July 2023, Kononov headed the fourth-tier Russian Second League Division B club Leon Saturn Ramenskoye.
 He resigned from Leon Saturn on 31 August 2023.

 Torpedo Moscow

 On 24 May 2025, Torpedo Moscow, managed by Kononov, secured promotion to the Russian Premier League.
 Torpedo was removed from the RPL before the start of the season for attempted match-fixing in the 2024–25 season.
 He left Torpedo by mutual consent on 15 August 2025, after Torpedo started the First League season with 1 point in the first 4 games.

 Kononov was re-hired by Torpedo two months later, as their fortunes did not significantly improve under his replacement Dmytro Parfyonov and the team was in the last place in the league.
+He left Torpedo by mutual consent on 20 May 2026, after the club finished 9th in the First League season.